Ballad Poem Examples Every Student Should Know – 2026

 What is a Ballad?

-Ballad is one of the ancient forms of poetry or song.
-A ballad can be thought of simply as a song or poem with a catchy rhythm and rhyme scheme that conveys a tale.
+A ballad is one of the ancient forms of poetry or song.
+The ballad is a form of verse that is often narrative in nature and traditionally set to music.
+It tells a story, usually in short stanzas, and has a musical rhythm ballad can be thought of simply as a song or poem with a catchy rhythm and rhyme scheme that conveys a tale.
 Common meter, which alternates lines of iambic tetrameter (eight syllables) with lines of iambic trimeter, is the meter used traditionally in ballads (six syllables).
-So basically to put it in another way, a ballad is a song or poem with an appealing rhyming theme that tells a story.
+So basically, to put it in another way, a ballad is a song or poem with an appealing rhyming theme that tells a story.

 It may refer to a folk poem with a narrative that is typically conveyed in a few stanzas that are frequently sung.
 Additionally, it could refer to a nostalgic or love ballad.
 In either case, the message that the ballad’s author is conveying will be referred to as the theme of the song.